HackathonPatatnik/Polyhack2020/README.md

 We assume that bottlenecks usually appear close to construction sites, so we find a set of random pairs of nodes that are around the same construction site.
 We choose potential bottlenecks in the following way:
 We start a random-walk from a node on a construction site in two directions and we walk a predefined number of steps.
 In this way, we hope to find two nodes in the vicinity of a construction site.
 On those two nodes, we calculate the amount of flow-reduction.

 We do this often and choose the nodes which decrease the flow the most (percentage-vise).
+We have a threshold (given as the second parameter by the user), according to this threshold determines how 'heavy of a restriction' is counted as a bottleneck.

 ## Prototype/Implementation
 We fully implemented our algorithm in C++, it works as expected.